 NovaPDF: NovaPDF provides business-friendly licenses for its PDF creator and manager.
 You can simply print to NovaPDF to automatically generate a PDF, and customize the “printing” job with NovaPDF’s option for appearance, watermarks, author, viewer application optimization, and more.
 It’s a good tool for more detailed work.

-For Android devices, we suggest downloading the simple Convert Web to PDF app, which gives you a quick convert option with a number of basic editing options.
-You can choose to convert only the text or only the background if you want—and to define a table of contents or quality levels if necessary.
+We also suggest downloading the simple Convert Web to PDF app, which gives you a quick convert option with several basic editing options.
+You can choose to convert only the text or only the background if you want.
+You can also define a table of contents or quality levels if necessary.

-There’s also an instant share option right after conversion if you want to quickly hand the file over to someone else.
-However, you do have to copy the URL, open the app, and paste it in, which is time-consuming compared to some of our other options.
+There’s also an instant share option right after conversion if you want to quickly send the file.
+However, you must copy the URL, open the app, and paste it in, which is time-consuming compared to our other options.

 - The best PDF editors for 2020